Strauman/handin-LaTeX/.github/CONTRIBUTING.md

 - [`settable.tex`](https://github.com/Strauman/Handin-LaTeX-template/tree/master/src/settable.tex) contains a macro for generating user-settables.
 See top of file for usage.
 - (`texpack.tex`) is built when generating the `.sty` file
 - (`texpackvars.ini`) contains information about the version and the like for automatic package generation
-- [`titlemaker.tex`](https://github.com/Strauman/Handin-LaTeX-template/tree/master/src/titlemaker.tex) redefines `\maketitle` and sets headers and footers
+- [`titlemaker.tex`](https://github.com/Strauman/Handin-LaTeX-template/tree/master/src/titlemaker.tex) redefines `\maketitle` and sets front page, headers and footers

 ## Translations / Languages
 As of now there are not much to translate.
 However it might expand as the package grows.
 Here are instructions on how to translate: